 You should hear from HMCTS within 28 days.
 They’ll send you:

 - a copy of the DWP’s response

 - details of when and where the hearing will be (if you’ve said you want to be there)

 Sending any new evidence

 The DWP should pass on any evidence you’ve given them for the mandatory reconsideration to HMCTS.
-You don’t need to send it again with your appeal form.
+You don’t need to send it again when you submit your appeal.

 HMCTS will send you a copy of all the evidence they’ve got - called an ‘appeal bundle’.
 If someone like a Citizens Advice adviser is helping with your appeal and has told the DWP they’re your ‘representative’, they might be sent a copy instead.

 You should check your or your representative's copy has all the evidence you gave the DWP.
 If any evidence is missing, send it to HMCTS - explaining that the DWP didn’t send it.

 You can send evidence to HMCTS up to 1 month after you get the appeal bundle.
 If you miss this deadline, explain why when you send the evidence and HMCTS might extend the deadline.

 It’s best to send any evidence before the day of your hearing.
 If you take new evidence with you the tribunal might be rescheduled to give the judge time to read the new evidence.